 - Rinse and thinly slice a lemon, then cut each slice in half.
 Remove any seeds.
 Put 4 lemon slices in the glass.

-- Pour in the hot sweet tea until the glass is 3/4 full (roughly 1 cup), then pour the lemonade on top (roughly 1/2 cup).
+- Pour in the hot sweet tea until the glass is 3/4 full (about 8 ounces), then pour the lemonade on top (about 4 ounces).

 - If you are making a large pitcher, pour in the sweet tea, then the lemonade.
 Stir, then add multiple lemon slices to make it look pretty and add more lemon flavor.

-- The longer the pitcher sits, the more lemony it will taste due to the lemon slices.
+- The longer the lemon slices sit in the pitcher, the more lemony it will taste.